 Cooking Time & Servings

-Virginia Blue Ridge Broccoli Cheddar Soup Recipe
+Virginia Blue Ridge Broccoli Cheddar Soup - Standard Recipe

-You Will Also Need
+You Will Need

 • Virginia Blue Ridge Broccoli Cheddar Soup

-• 4 cups Chicken broth
+• 4 cups chicken or vegetable broth (32 oz.)

-• 1 cup Shredded cheddar cheese
+• 1 cup shredded cheddar cheese (4 oz.)

 Here's What You Do